rl-institut/multi-vector-simulator/docs/model/limitations.rst

 :Limitation:

-The MVS assumes a usable potential/energy content rating for every energy carrier.
+The MVS assumes a usable energy content rating for every energy carrier.
 The current version assumes that 1 kWh thermal is equivalent to 1 kWh electricity.

 :Reason: